 TO ENCOURAGE COUNTING

 Ok, ok, no-one expects a Countdown genius at preschool stage, but helping them with their counting means they don’t feel so confused when they start being introduced to proper maths lessons.
-The B. Toys Two-ty Fruity Abacus features fruits instead of the traditional beads, for a fun twist that kids will love.
-Brightly coloured, it’s great for counting, colour recognition and teaching them about their five a day as a bonus.
-It's the kind of toy that you can come back to again and again as their counting skills grow.
+The Liewood Abacus is ideal for their developing numeracy skills, but in cool pastel shades, looks beaut on their shelf when it isn't being used.
+It's the kind of thing that they can come back to again and again as their counting skills grow.

 HELPING WITH THEIR ABC'S